 It's a good practice to write down the purpose of a business expense immediately after arriving home to your office, then putting it in a file or envelope just for these types of receipts.
 Better yet, scan it and upload it to the cloud right away.
 Lunch at a burger joint – enjoyed during a business conference – should have the name of the conference, the date, and the percentage of expense allowed written in clear ink in your handwriting.
 When tax time comes, you'll have no doubt what the purchase is for and whether it qualifies as an expense.

-Many freelancers swear by organizing your receipts, expenses, and paystubs once a week.
+Many freelancers swear by organizing their receipts, expenses, and paystubs once a week (by using Excel to maintain accounts).
 For those who find this schedule excessive, a monthly date with your bookkeeping tasks should suffice.
-To further motivate and guide, consider a billing or expensing software that seamlessly coordinates with our invoicing software to keep you informed of your financials and notify you when too much time has passed since you last updated your details.
+To further motivate and guide, consider a billing or expensing software that seamlessly coordinates with your invoicing software to keep you informed of your financials and notify you when too much time has passed since you last updated your details.

 Peers can be a vital source of information and support – especially to the new freelancer.
 Do your best to identify thriving freelance communities within your niche and look to their leaders for advice on the best freelance tools that will keep your freelance bookkeeping issues under control.
 Most independent contractors are amazingly generous with their time and counsel.
 (Just be sure to respect that they are busy professionals and thank them accordingly for their input).